 1. Your blood type may predict certain diseases.

 Research has found that individuals of certain blood types may be at a higher risk for certain diseases; studies have found that people with blood type O have a lower risk for heart disease, but a higher risk for developing stomach ulcers.
 People who are blood type A have higher risks of microbial infections, and blood type A women experience a higher rate of fertility.
-Other research has found
+Other research has found that people with type AB and B blood have a higher risk of developing pancreatic cancer, and your blood type can influence the development of the nervous system and predict how your brain will age.

 2. People of different blood types react differently to stress.